Skip to Content Top

 What Are the Different Types of Child Custody Arrangements in CO?

 As of 1999, “child custody” is now referred to as “parental responsibilities” under Colorado law.
 This eliminates terminology like “sole custody” or “joint custody” and instead shifts the focus to outlining each parent's specific responsibilities and decision-making power.
+Understanding how family courts facilitate the allocation of parental responsibilities is critical to protecting your rights in a child custody case.

 Decision-Making Parental Responsibility (Legal Custody)